-Zoning Section Summary of Applicable Requirement Evidence that Supports the Required Zoning Finding §314-55.4.12.4 Performance Standards- Light Pollution Control a) Structures used for Mixed Light Cultivation and Nurseries shall be shielded so that no light escapes between sunset and sunrise. b) Where located on a Parcel abutting a residential Zoning District or proposed within Resource Production or Rural Residential areas, any Security Lighting for Commercial Cannabis Activities shall be shielded and angled in such a way as to prevent light from spilling outside of the boundaries of the Parcel(s) or Premises or directly focusing on any surrounding uses.
-The proposed project is for a 2,600 square foot existing outdoor operation.
-Clones are sourced off-site.
-No supplemental lighting is used in the operation.
+Zoning Section Summary of Applicable Requirement Evidence that Supports the Required Finding §314-55.4.12.4 Performance Standards- a) Structures used for Mixed Light Cultivation and Nurseries shall be shielded so that no light escapes between sunset and sunrise.
+The proposed project is for a 1,999 square foot existing outdoor operation.
+Clones are sourced from off-site.
+No supplemental lighting is used in the Light Pollution Control b) Where located on a Parcel abutting a residential Zoning District or proposed within Resource Production or Rural Residential areas, any Security Lighting for Commercial Cannabis Activities shall be shielded and angled in such a way as to prevent light from spilling outside of the boundaries of the Parcel(s) or Premises or directly focusing on any surrounding uses. cultivation.
 Operational conditions require that any Security Lighting for Commercial Cannabis Activities shall be shielded and angled in such a way as to prevent light from spilling outside of the boundaries of the Parcel(s) or Premises or directly focusing on any surrounding uses. §314-55.4.12.5 Performance Standards- Energy Use All electricity utilized by Commercial Cannabis Cultivation, Manufacturing or Processing activities shall conform to one or more of the following standards: • Grid power supplied from 100% renewable source; and • On-site renewable energy system with twenty percent net non-renewable energy use Grid power supplied by partial or wholly non-renewable source with purchase of carbon offset credits.
-The power source for the project will be conventional grid power supplied by P. G. & E. The applicant will purchase 100% renewable energy through the Redwood Coast Energy Authority RePower+ Program.
+The power source for the project will be conventional grid power supplied by Pacific Gas and Electric.
+The applicant will meet the energy requirement by purchasing 100% renewable energy through the Redwood Coast Energy Authority RePower+ Program.
+The applicant also proposes to install solar panels to provide on-site renewable electricity.
 No generators will be used. §314-55.4.12.6 Performance Standards- Noise Noise from cultivation and related activities shall not result in an increase of more than three decibels of continuous noise above existing ambient noise levels at any property line of the site.
 Existing ambient noise levels shall be determined by take twenty-four measurements on three or more property lines when all cannabis related activities are not in operation.
 No generators are used onsite.
 The site is served by grid power.
 Any fans or dehumidifiers used in the cultivation operation will be conditioned to operate at less than 50 dB at 100-foot distance or at the closest tree line, whichever is closer.
-No pre-project noise survey was provided, as ambient noise from Highway 101 located 0.5 miles to the west exceeds the possible noise level of the operation.
+No pre-project noise survey was provided, as ambient noise from Highway 101 located 0.5 miles to the west exceeds the possible noise level of the operation